geosolutions-it/MapStore2/README.md

 Documentation
 -------------
-You can find more documentaion about how to build, install or develop with MapStore 2 on the [documentation site](https://dev.mapstore2.geo-solutions.it/mapstore/docs/).
+You can find more documentation about how to build, install or develop with MapStore 2 on the [documentation site](https://dev.mapstore2.geo-solutions.it/mapstore/docs/).

 License
 ------------